-- Placing the student in a school which suits the individual needs of that student. - Providing a second chance to a student in who is having difficulty with behaviour issues and a move to a new school is likely to have a positive response. - Finding a new school for a student who is vulnerable or at risk in the original school.

-• To avoid the need to permanent exclude.
+- Placing the student in a school which suits the individual needs of that student. - Providing a second chance to a student who is having difficulty with behaviour issues and a move to a new school is likely to have a positive response. - Finding a new school for a student who is vulnerable or at risk in the original school. - To avoid the need to permanently exclude.

-The managed move would involve HCC approaching another secondary school requesting if they would be willing to accept a student.
-There is a six-week trial and if the managed move is successful after that trial period, the student will then be fully enrolled in to the new school.
+The managed move would involve Helston Community College ("HCC") approaching another secondary school enquiring as to whether they would be willing to accept a student.
+There is a six-week trial and if the managed move is successful after that trial period, the student would then be fully enrolled in to the new school.

-It may be decided by the College to educate a student in an Alternative Provision Academy (APA).
-The decision to place a student in APA may occur as a result of; a managed move was unsuccessful; to avoid a permanent exclusion: that all other support and intervention programmes were unsuccessful in modifying the student's behaviour.
+The College may decide to educate a student in an Alternative Provision Academy ("APA").
+The decision to place a student in an "APA" may occur because a managed move was unsuccessful or to avoid a permanent exclusion when all other support and intervention programmes were unsuccessful in modifying the student's behaviour.